schu/wireguard-cni/README.md

 wg-cni is set up as a chained CNI plugin.
 This means you have to configure wg-cni as an additional CNI plugin in your configuration.

-To do this, the following section has to be added to the CNI config of your cluster:
+To do this, add wg-cni to the list of `plugins`:

 ```
 {